UdhayakumarThangavel/UdhayakumarThangavel/README.md

 ### 👨‍💻 &nbsp;About

-I'm in my final year of engineering.
-The past three years have been an enjoyable experience learning about computer programmes and other computer foundations.
-Right now, I'm focusing on exploring Java and Java-based technologies with the goal of starting my software development career in Java.
+Just finished my engineering.
+The past four years have been an enjoyable experience learning about computer programmes and other computer foundations.
+Right now, I'm focusing on exploring the world of Data and AI.
 Happy Coding🤗

 ### 🛠 &nbsp;Skills